This old and historic lumberjack bunkhouse with its sauna house provides an atmospheric setting for memorable events and sauna experiences.

 In the midst of 1960 the automation took over the jobs in forestry and so fell silence in this lumberjacks´ house, too.

-Read more about Metsähallitus – Brief history of the development of forestry
+Read more about Metsähallitus – History of forestry in Finland.

 Fortunately for us, the village of Luosu remained Rönölä’ s final home and location.
 Today it offers us an unique moment to ease off from the modern world and to enjoy serene atmosphere of the old environment and the restful surrounding wilderness.